hoangsonww/The-MovieVerse-Database/.idea/README.md

 ## Version Control

 Typically, the `.idea` directory is included in version control with the exception of user-specific files such as `workspace.xml` or `tasks.xml`, which store user-specific IDE states and are not present here.
 This inclusion ensures that all developers working on the project have a consistent set of configurations.

-## Conclusion

-The `.idea` directory and its files are an integral part of ensuring that the project's IDE settings are consistent across all team members' environments.
-Proper understanding and management of these files are crucial for the smooth functioning of the project's development workflow.

 ## Contact